 Hazel Green is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hazel Green is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Hazel Green who work in office and administrative support (100.00%), sales jobs (0.00%), and personal care services (0.00%).

-As is often the case in a small town, Hazel Green doesn't have a public transportation system that people use for their commute.
+Hazel Green is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Hazel Green home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hazel Green residents report their race to be White.
 Important ancestries of people in Hazel Green include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.